memomsft/fabric-snowflake/iceberg-onelake-quickstart/04-accessing-the-data-in-fabric.md

 ![Snowflake](img/shorcut_2.png)

 Voila!
-We have now our shortcut available and we can see a preview of the records from the Iceberg table from Snowflake directly in Fabric
+We have now our shortcut available and we can see a preview of the records from the Snowflake Iceberg table in Fabric

 ![Snowflake](img/shorcut_3.png)